 - Wash and cut the Tindora along the length.
 Each piece of the gourd should be cut into 4 long pieces.

 - Cut the potatoes thin along the length – almost same size as that of the gourd.

 - Once the oil is a little hot, add the mustard seeds.

 - Let the seeds splutter and then add onions and garlic till they turn golden brown.

-- Now add the gourd and potatoes.
+- Add salt, Tindora, and potatoes.
 Keep stirring for 2-3 mins.